GabiK-bat/BatCam/index.md

 - **A** – Raspberry Pi power supply, consisting of a 5V car converter with a micro-USB plug attached to it (blue - ground, green - power)
 - **B** – connector to the external sensor e.g. light barrier (blue – shared ground, yellow & white - signal wires)
 - **C** – optional and adjustable power supply for additional LEDs (not used here)
-- **D** – power for the LED driver, direct connection to the car batteries, (blue - ground, green - power)
+- **D** – power for the LED driver, direct connection to the car batteries (blue - ground, green - power)

 ![BatCam4](https://user-images.githubusercontent.com/79314212/123788389-3ba4e880-d8dc-11eb-8302-eab324aaeb12.png)

 ### Step 5 – Infrared camera and SD-card
-We attached the IR camera to the 3D-printed camera holder (<link to 3D print design>) and the SD card reader extension cable to the Raspberry Pi, then mount it on a 3D printed frame (<link to 3D print design>) with 2.5 mm spacer screws.
+We attached the IR camera to the 3D-printed camera holder (<link to 3D print design>) and the SD card reader extension cable to the Raspberry Pi, then mounted it on a 3D-printed frame (<link to 3D print design>) with 2.5 mm spacer screws.
 This frame reduces mobility of parts and creates space for adding a box of silica gel, which is particularly important when the camera is deployed in humid environments.

 ![BatCam5](https://user-images.githubusercontent.com/79314212/123788804-ba018a80-d8dc-11eb-8202-647eb5dd91c1.jpg)

 ### Step 6 – Raspberry Pi hat
 In the next step, we assembled the following components:
-- **A** – custom-made Raspberry Pi hat (<link to PCB design>)
+- **A** – custom-made Raspberry Pi hat
 - **B** – button
 - **C** – real-time clock (RTC)
 - **D** – analog-digital converter (ADC)
 - **E** – IR-LED light and driver
-- **F** – jumper cable, 2.5V pull-up for “mimicking” a camera trap (specific to a light barrier setup, because it triggers the digital camera by pulling down the signal to ground)
+- **red arrow** – jumper cable, 2.5V pull-up for “mimicking” a camera trap (specific to a light barrier setup, because it triggers the digital camera by pulling down the signal to ground)

 ![BatCam6](https://user-images.githubusercontent.com/79314212/123821129-6e120e00-d8fb-11eb-9247-2a10079acd73.png)

 ### Step 7 – Raspberry Pi
-We connected the Raspberry Pi hat to the
+We connected the Raspberry Pi hat to the:
 - **A**  – Raspberry Pi via the GPIO pins,
-- **B**  –  LED driver to provide power supply (_Step 4, D_), and
+- **B**  –  LED driver (_Step 4, D_),
 - **C**  – external sensor, i.e. light barrier (_Step 4, B_).

 ![BatCam7](https://user-images.githubusercontent.com/79314212/123921757-a3fcd400-d987-11eb-939a-ea90a8eb4f00.png)

-### Step 8 – Assembly
+### Step 8 – Inserting the camera in the casing
 After assembling the Raspberry Pi with the custom-made hat, it should look like as on the image below.
 We placed it on top of the printed frame holder, placed a box of silica under it and put it all together in the main case.

 ![BatCam8](https://user-images.githubusercontent.com/79314212/123821208-7d915700-d8fb-11eb-9d7a-af7676671b95.jpg)

 ### Step 9 – Wires & extension cables
-We connected the wires (main power switch, LED driver) and the optional cable extensions for HDMI (small screen) and USB (keyboard & mouse).
-We inserted a 256 GB SD containing the Raspbian operating system and the scripts required for recording and connecting to the external sensors (light barrier).
+We connected the wires (main power switch, LED driver) and the optional cable extensions for HDMI (portable screen connection) and USB (keyboard & mouse connection).
+We inserted a 256 GB SD card, containing the Raspbian operating system and the scripts required for recording and connecting to the external sensors (light barrier).

 ![BatCam9](https://user-images.githubusercontent.com/79314212/123821234-82eea180-d8fb-11eb-881a-d69e7aebbfca.jpg)

 ### Step 10 – Deployment
 After testing the camera, we deployed it in the field.
 We installed the device on top of a “traditional” camera trap to observe the bats’ reaction to the flash of the camera trap at hibernation sites.
-We video camera was recording continuously 12 hours per night for 7 days and was powered by two car batteries (105AH 12V).
+The video camera was recording continuously 12 hours per night for 7 days and was powered by two car batteries (105AH 12V).
 In the field, we modified recording parameters (e.g. resolution, frame per second, recording time) and checked the quality of previous recordings by connecting a 7-inch portable LCD screen with HDMI cable and a Bluetooth keyboard & mouse with USB dongle.
-The camera is waterproof (except for DC-jacks) and has been extensively used in high humidity environments with dripping water.
+Although the camera has not been tested under heavy rain, it has been extensively used in high humidity environments with dripping water, therefore it can be considered waterproof (except for DC-power jacks!).

 ![image](https://user-images.githubusercontent.com/79314212/123310825-cc6b7500-d526-11eb-8b0b-0c3d7772a325.png)